How Safe Are Bone Grafts?

 Before your implants get placed, your dental surgeon needs to scan your mouth and jaw to make sure conditions are ideal for a successful surgery.
 Part of what your surgeon will be looking for is how much bone you have available at the implant site.

-Dentist looking at x-ray If your dental surgeon has found that you don’t have enough bone for a successful implant, you may need a bone graft.
+If your dental surgeon finds that you don’t have enough bone for a successful implant, you may need a bone graft.
 Often, bone grafts are required for dental implants when the bone beneath a missing tooth has shrunk and weakened.
-A bone graft creates a scaffold forthe regeneration of bone.
+A bone graft creates a scaffold for the regeneration of bone.
 With a bone graft, a patient who wouldn’t be eligible for a dental implant can now benefit from one.

 While bone grafts provide an opportunity to go forward with dental implant surgery, some patients worry about their safety.
 They fear that they might catch a disease from the donor bone or suffer an infection from bacteria.
 The idea of getting a bone graft may be less scary if you know the source of the donor material.